I7-Examples/Bronze/docs/source.txt

 	say "As you do, you can't help remembering -- because of the girdle -- how many women before you this king imprisoned against their will.
 And why should he deserve to be forgiven, merely because he has been less cruel to you than to the others?

 When you lift your head, he is his proper self: a man, about forty-five.
 Handsome, perhaps, but in the style of the lord mayor, not someone you would have aspired to wed[if the royal portrait is seen].
 His face has perhaps softened a little since his youth, but he is still recognizably the same person[end if].";
-		if the contract book is in storage begin;
-			say "[line break]His fingers stretch in experiment.
+	if the contract book is in Storage-Box: say "[line break]His fingers stretch in experiment.
 'Dear virgin mother.
 You did it.
 The servants are free?'

 You nod.

 'Good girl.'
 He touches your cheek affectionately; then freezes.
 'And you're wearing Yvette's girdle.
 I suppose you heard her story, in that case.'
 He sticks out his jaw.
 'You can go now.
 It won't kill me, this time.'

 You draw a breath and give him your answer.";
-			end the game saying "You have restored the King and freed his servants";
+		end the story saying "You have restored the King and freed his servants";
-		otherwise;
+	otherwise:
 		say "[line break]He looks ruefully at his restored hands.
 'I failed to free them,' he says.
 'And now I've dragged you into the trouble with me.'

 You shake your head, and try to calm him.";
-			end the game saying "You have restored the King, but not his servants";
+		end the story saying "You have restored the King, but not his servants";
-		end if.

 Instead of kissing the hungry Beast when the player wears the girdle:
 	say "You try to kiss him, but he does not stir.
 Still hungry, apparently."